 There is insufficient prospective evidence regarding the relationship between surgical experience and prolonged opioid use and pain.
-We investigated the association of patient characteristics, surgical procedure, and perioperative anesthetic course with postoperative opioid consumption and pain three months post surgery.
-We hypothesized patient characteristics and intraoperative factors predict opioid consumption and pain three months post surgery.
+The authors investigated the association of patient characteristics, surgical procedure, and perioperative anesthetic course with postoperative opioid consumption and pain 3 months postsurgery.
+The authors hypothesized that patient characteristics and intraoperative factors predict opioid consumption and pain 3 months postsurgery.

-Eleven U.S. and one European institution enrolled patients scheduled for spine, open thoracic, knee, hip, or abdominal surgery, or mastectomy in this multicenter, prospective observational study.
-Preoperative and postoperative data was collected using patient surveys and electronic medical records.
-Intra-operative data were collected from the Multicenter Perioperative Outcomes Group database.
-The association between postoperative opioid consumption and surgical site pain at three months, elicited from a telephone survey conducted at three months postoperatively, and demographics, psycho-social scores, pain scores, pain management, and case characteristics, was analyzed.
+Eleven U.S. and one European institution enrolled patients scheduled for spine, open thoracic, knee, hip, or abdominal surgery, or mastectomy, in this multicenter, prospective observational study.
+Preoperative and postoperative data were collected using patient surveys and electronic medical records.
+Intraoperative data were collected from the Multicenter Perioperative Outcomes Group database.
+The association between postoperative opioid consumption and surgical site pain at 3 months, elicited from a telephone survey conducted at 3 months postoperatively, and demographics, psychosocial scores, pain scores, pain management, and case characteristics, was analyzed.

-Preoperative opioid use was the strongest predictor of opioid use three months post surgery.
-None of the other variables showed clinically significant association with opioid use at three months after surgery.
+Preoperative opioid use was the strongest predictor of opioid use 3 months postsurgery.
+None of the other variables showed clinically significant association with opioid use at 3 months after surgery.

 Opioid exposure at the time of surgery has been identified as a risk factor for persistent opioid use